-Did you or a loved one suffer a spine injury in a long-term care facility?
-The affiliate attorneys at Nursing Home Law Center, LLC, can help you seek the justice you deserve.
+Did you or a loved one suffer a spinal cord injury due to a nursing home's negligence?
+If so, the affiliate personal injury lawyers at Nursing Home Law Center can help you seek justice.

 What is a Spinal Cord Injury?

-- Complete: A complete spinal cord injury occurs when all feeling and ability to control movement are lost below the injury site.
+- Complete: A complete SCI occurs when the body loses all feeling and ability to control movement below the injury site.

 - Loss of movement